 DECLARATION OF PROTECTIVE COVENANTSTSNTS AND ALTERNATE YEAR INTERVAL OWNERSHIP AGREEMENT FOR GLACIER VILLAGE

-MEADOW LAKE DEVELOPMENT CORPORATION, a Montana Corporation, with prinipal place of business at 100 St. Andrews Dr., Columbia Falls, Montana 59912, is the beneficial· owner of certain condominium units, Glacier Village, on a portion of Meadow Lake Country Club Estates in Columbia Falls, Flathead County, Montana.
+MEADOW LAKE DEVELOPMENT CORPORATION, a Montana Corporation, with principal place of business at 100 St. Andrews Dr., Columbia Falls, Montana 59912, is the beneficial· owner of certain condominium units, Glacier Village, on a portion of Meadow Lake Country Club Estates in Columbia Falls, Flathead County, Montana.

 Grantor may in the future sell undivided Interval Estates in the Glacier Village Units ("Interval Estate") to purchasers who, by accepting a deed thereto in the form hereinafter described, agree to acquire such undivided interests subject to the provisions of this Declaration of Protective Covenants And Interval Ownership Agreement (the "Interval Ownership Agreement").